dujiepeng/flutter_chat_callkit/README.md

 | getLocalVideoView  | Gets the local video view.            |
 | getRemoteVideoView    | Gets the remote video view.          |

-`ChatCallKitCallKitEventHandler` contains call-related events.
+`ChatCallKitEventHandler` contains call-related events.
 For details, see [Listen for callback events](#Listen for callback events).

 ### Sample project